Turmeric may treat retinitis pigmentosa eye disease

 Photo by Chris de Bode/WHO

-and several others in research to prevent blindness.
+with these countries and several others in research

 "Coming from India I have a lot of faith in curcumin," Ayyagari said, explaining the compound has long been used to treat wounds and inflammation.